John Krasinski: 2018–present: A Quiet Place film series and Jack Ryan

 In May 2021, Krasinski's production company, Sunday Night Productions, signed a first-look deal with Paramount Pictures.
-In August of the same year, Krasinski had a cameo appearance as a silhouetted gamer in the film Free Guy, starring Ryan Reynolds.
+In August of the same year, Krasinski had a cameo appearance as a silhouetted gamer in the film Free Guy.

 In May 2022, Krasinski made his Marvel Cinematic Universe debut as Reed Richards / Mister Fantastic in Doctor Strange in the Multiverse of Madness as a member of the Illuminati after many years worth of fan casting, and interest from Krasinski himself.